fucosan/prediction/README.md

 4. For prediction errors, verify model file exists at the configured path

 For more detailed information, refer to the logs output during execution.

+NOTE for next steps:

+1. calculate lag and rolling features after 2 weeks aggregation
+2. fine-tune model parameters based on validation results
+   - the predctions seems to over predict, so we need to adjust the model parameters